 Land Use and Planning

-On behalf of the Board, land use matters are reviewed by the Land Use and Planning Committee.
-Topics assigned to the Committee include variance requests, development proposals, and other land use concerns.
-Recommendations from the Committee are presented to the Board for final consideration.
+On behalf of the Board, land use matters may be reviewed by the Land Use and Planning Committee and then are referred to the Board of Directors for final consideration.
+Topics that may be assigned to the Committee include variance requests, development proposals, and other land-use concerns.

 Developers and property owners should email us to get a conversation started on any land use topic.
 STAWNO uses the developer’s checklist as a tool to help in reviewing projects.